Blackness Is A Curse

 I’m here to suggest that it may be time to “shake the dust off our feet”.

-When I was a teenager, we used to close our Baptist Youth Fellowship meetings at my home church in St. Louis with words taken our Old Testament text: “May the Lord watch between me and thee, while we’re absent, one from another.”
+When I was a teenager, we used to close our Baptist Youth Fellowship meetings at my home church in St. Louis with words taken from an Old Testament text: “May the Lord watch between me and thee, while we’re absent, one from another.”
 We discontinued the practice after someone reviewed the text leading up to that scripture and put it in proper context.
 In short, it’s the story of the dissolution of the relationship between Jacob, the Patriarch, and his cousin, Laban, for whom Jacob had worked for 20 years.
 Jacob felt that Laban had not dealt fairly with him.
 In fact, Jacob had been ordered by God to take his household, consisting of two of Laban’s daughters, and his share of Laban’s flock – that he’d worked for – and leave.
 Once he’d learned of Jacob’s surreptitious departure, Laban pursued him.

 He eventually caught up with Jacob and after a lot of back and forth and rehashing of grievances, we come to what amounts to a covenant between the two men that signifies the dissolution of their relationship.
 However, I do not interpret this as an amicable parting.
 For in verse 52 and 53 Laban further states: 52 “This heap is a witness, and this pillar is a witness, that I will not go past this heap to your side to harm you and that you will not go past this heap and pillar to my side to harm me.
 53 May the God of Abraham and the God of Nahor, the God of their father, judge between us.”